'We were dying to get out of the house'

 Video

-In states like Texas, shopping centres can currently operate at a 25% capacity.
-For some shoppers, it's a reason to get out of the house.
+In states like Texas, shopping centres have reopened at a 25% capacity.

 -